spiffe/spiffe/standards/SPIFFE_Workload_API.md

     // the JWT-SVID for that SPIFFE ID is returned. rpc FetchJWTSVID(JWTSVIDRequest) returns (JWTSVIDResponse);

-    // Fetches the JWT bundles, formatted as JWKS documents, keyed by
+    // Fetches the JWT bundles, formatted as JWKS documents, keyed by the
-    // trust domain.
-As this information changes, subsequent messages
+    // SPIFFE ID of the trust domain.
+As this information changes, subsequent
-    // will be streamed from the server. rpc FetchJWTBundles(JWTBundlesRequest) returns (stream JWTBundlesResponse);
+    // messages will be streamed from the server. rpc FetchJWTBundles(JWTBundlesRequest) returns (stream JWTBundlesResponse);

     // Validates a JWT-SVID against the requested audience.
-Returns
+Returns the SPIFFE
-    // the SPIFFE ID of the JWT-SVID and JWT claims. rpc ValidateJWTSVID(ValidateJWTSVIDRequest) returns (ValidateJWTSVIDResponse);
+    // ID of the JWT-SVID and JWT claims. rpc ValidateJWTSVID(ValidateJWTSVIDRequest) returns (ValidateJWTSVIDResponse);

     // ...
 RPCs for other profiles ...